helium/HIP/0030-update-threshold-cryptography.md

 [summary]: #summary

 Helium [Distributed Key Generation](https://github.com/helium/erlang-dkg) and [Honeybadger Consensus Protocol](https://github.com/helium/erlang-hbbft) both rely on curve SS512 for pairing based cryptography.

+Curve SS512 is a very old curve and is not commonly used anymore.
+In addition the library we used to do pairing based cryptography, Ben Lynn's `pbc` library, has not seen major maintenance since 2013.
 This HIP proposes switching to an industry standard curve BLS12-381 for doing threshold cryptography.
 The underlying implementation for BLS12-381 is security audited, faster and more secure than curve SS512.